Mosamorphing/WTF-Blog/TheMorphing500/14 - Onchain Security and Rescue Missions/readme.md

 They have wrestled with hackers, rescued victims and recovered over $1.2 million in assets from the crypto dark forest!

-RescuETH is built by the team [WTFAcademy_](https://x.com/WTFAcademy_) and their rescue missions are powered by Flashbots ⚡, a system that provides a secure way to move assets from a compromised wallet to a new, secure one.
+RescuETH is built by [WTFAcademy_](https://x.com/WTFAcademy_) and their rescue missions are powered by Flashbots ⚡, a system that provides a secure way to move assets from a compromised wallet to a new, secure one.

 You can find out more about Flashbots [here.](https://www.flashbots.net/)